 International Center for Integrated Water Resources Management (ICIWaRM)

 The Global Technical Secretariat for G-WADI is the International Center for Integrated Water Resources Management (ICIWaRM).
-ICIWaRM is a UNESCO Category 2 water centre headquartered at the U.S. Army Engineer Institute for Water Resources (IWR) in Alexandria, Virginia, USA.
+ICIWaRM is a UNESCO Category 2 water centre hosted by the USACE Institute for Water Resources (IWR) in Alexandria, Virginia, USA.
 "Category 2" centers are provided for and funded by the host nation, but are under the auspices of UNESCO.
 ICIWaRM was officially created by an agreement between the U.S. Government and UNESCO in October 2009.
 ICIWaRM was asked by UNESCO to become the Global Secretariat of G-WADI shortly after its approval, and has been assisting UNESCO IHP in G-WADI's communications, strategy, and capacity-building efforts since 2010.

 ICIWaRM is a consortium of U.S. Government agencies, university departments, and non-governmental organizations committed to working together in support of the strategic program objectives of UNESCO's International Hydrological Programme (IHP).
 ICIWaRM works closely with the U.S. National Commission for UNESCO, the U.S. National Committee for the IHP, and category 2 centres in other nations.